Steps You Should Take After a Car Accident

 Collect And Exchange Insurance And Contact Information

-Start a Claim With Insurance Company
+Start a Claim With the Insurance Company

 Get Immediate Medical Care